Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Průhled Karlovou ulicí od křižovatky s Liliovou k východu.
 Vpravo dům čp.
 180 ("U Modré štiky").
 Uprostřed v pozadí dům čp.
 175 na Starém Městě.

-Karlova ulice is the scene of the plot as Švejk is led through Karlova ulice on the way to Feldkurat Katz in Karlín.
-The guards ask Švejk why they were taking him to the chaplain.
-"Because I'm going to be hanged tomorrow", was the answer.
-Thus he got their sympathy and they ended up in merry company in Na Kuklíku.
+is the scene of the plot as Švejk is led through Karlova ulice on the way to Feldkurat Katz in Karlín.
+The guards ask Švejk why they are taking him to the chaplain.
+"Because I'm going to be hanged tomorrow" was the answer.
+Thus he gained their sympathy and they ended up in merry company at Na Kuklíku.

 Background

-Karlova ulice is a street in Staré město (Old Town) in Prague.
+is a street in Staré město in Prague.
 It leads from Karlův most to Staroměstské náměstí.

 Quote(s) from the novel